pic

 In Julia, functions are key for achieving high performance.
 This is by design, as functions have been engineered from the outset to generate efficient machine code.

-Function's Variable Scope
+Variable Scope In Functions

 x = 2